Overview of Enterprise Value vs. Equity Value

 The enterprise value (which can also be called firm value or asset value) is the total value of the assets of the business (excluding cash).

-If you already know the firm’s equity value, as well their total debt and cash balances, you can use them to calculate enterprise value.
+If you already know the firm’s equity value, as well as its total debt and cash balances, you can use them to calculate enterprise value.

 Enterprise value formula